ssvat/Matlab/writeup.md

 ####1.
 Implementing a sliding window search (Decide what scales to search and how much to overlap windows)

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+I decided to search window positionsall over the image:

 ![alt text](output_images/image2.png)

 ####2.
 Examples of test images (optimizing the performance of my classifier)

-Ultimately I searched on two scales using YUV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on various scales using YUV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector by combining Various Sliding Window Searches, which provided a nice result.
 Here are some example images:

 ![alt text](output_images/image3.png)
 ---